wl21st/tcp-proxy/README.md

 - -DremoteHost=remoteServerOrIpAddress
 - -DremotePort=remoteServerPort
+- -DbindAddr=bindAddress
 - -Dport=tcpServerPort

 ```
-java -DremoteHost=server.tld -DremotePort=10000 -Dport=5000 -jar tcp-proxy.jar
+java -DremoteHost=server.tld -DremotePort=10000 -DbindAddr=0.0.0.0 -Dport=5000 -jar tcp-proxy.jar
 ```

-In the above example application accepts connection on `5000` port and forwards request to server.tld:10000 and also send server.tld:10000's responses to client
+In the above example application accepts connection on `5000` port on 0.0.0.0 and forwards request to server.tld:10000 and also send server.tld:10000's responses to client

 ### Docker Build